MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/llama-index.md

 ```

 > [!TIP]
-> If your model is an OpenAI model deployed to Azure OpenAI service or AI services resource, configure the client as indicated at [Azure OpenAI models and Azure AI model infernece service](#azure-openai-models-and-azure-ai-model-infernece-service).
+> If your model is an OpenAI model deployed to Azure OpenAI service or AI services resource, configure the client as indicated at [Azure OpenAI models and Azure AI model inference service](#azure-openai-models-and-azure-ai-model-infernece-service).

-If your endpoint is serving more than one model, like with the [Azure AI model inference service](../../aiservices/model-endpoint.md) or [GitHub Models](https://github.com/marketplace/models), you have to indicate `model_name` parameter:
+If your endpoint is serving more than one model, like with the [Azure AI model inference service](../../ai-services/model-endpoint.md) or [GitHub Models](https://github.com/marketplace/models), you have to indicate `model_name` parameter:

 ```python
 import os